mahhov/CoolCompiler/README.md

 # CoolCompiler

-This was a project to implement a Compiler and Code Generator for the Cool programming language. (https://en.wikipedia.org/wiki/Cool_(programming_language))
+This was a project to implement a Compiler and Code Generator for the Cool programming language.
+Completed individually in Fall 2015. (https://en.wikipedia.org/wiki/Cool_(programming_language))

 ## OVERVIEW